 Foundation & slab cracks: You may notice them first, or after you notice your sloping floor, but together, alarm bells should be ringing.
 Contact the professionals at Tar Heel Foundation Solutions for any of these issues to set up an inspection and receive a quote!

 It does not matter if your home is old or new, how much the floor is sloping matters.
 A good rule of thumb is for a 20-foot long floor if your floor slopes less than 1 1/2 inches you do not have a problem, but for the same size floor if you have a 2 inch or more slope then you should have your foundation inspected.
 In any case, if you sloping floor causes you to worry, do not overlook it.
-Tar Heel Foundation Solutions can inspect your floor and let you know if sloping floor repair is recommended.
+Tar Heel Foundation Solutions can inspect your floor, let you know if sloping floor repair is recommended, and offer one of our foundation repair solutions that best fits your repair needs.

 If you are ready for answers regarding your sloping floors, Tar Heel Foundation Solutions are your foundation repair specialists.
 We can provide you with an inspection, and give you a quote for your specific repair needs.
-We use products from ECP (Earth Contact Products), an industry leader in American-made foundation repair solutions.
-Contact us today!
-We would be honored to work in your home.
+At Tar Heel Foundation Solutions, we use products from ECP (Earth Contact Products), an industry leader in American-made foundation repair solutions.
+We are the structural contractor that can fix sloping floors!
+Contact us today, we would be honored to work in your home.